Vyral/nate-martinez-recruiting/_posts/2020-01-16-what-are-you-doing-with-your-extra-commission.md

 {% include pullquote.html %}

 My challenge for you is to buy real estate.
 Help your clients understand this particular model.
-I’ll make sure we have a downloadable graph for you with this information shortly.
+To download the graph mentioned in the video above, click <a href="https://vyralmarketing.s3.amazonaws.com/Nate+Martinez/Recruiting/Home+Price+Graph.pdf" target="_blank">here.</a>

 If you have any questions about your rising commission, feel free to reach out to me by phone or email.
 I would love to discuss this with you further.&nbsp;